 Marina Bay simply can't be missed on a trip to Singapore, because it is without a doubt one of the most famous Singapore neighborhoods to visit.

 Marina Bay has a little bit of everything for everyone and is considered the best place to stay in Singapore for a first time visitor.
 If you're looking for a luxurious experience, there's plenty of it to go around.

 This exciting part of the city is home to the top hotels in Singapore, including one of the most recognizable hotels in the country, and even the world.
-The Marina Bay Sands is a luxurious hotel with the world's largest infinity pool (which I'm sure you've seen on Instagram).
+The Marina Bay Sands is a luxurious hotel with the world's largest infinity pool (which is one of the most Instagrammable places in Singapore).

 Visit Gardens by the Bay to be blown away by towering vertical gardens, some reaching as tall at a 16 story building.
 For some retail therapy, find designer stores at The Shoppes at Marina Bay Sands.

 If you're looking for food in Marina Bay, look no further than Lau Pa Sat.
 It is one of the most famous food markets in all of Singapore and open 24-hours a day, for all you night owls.

 Upscale dining is a big thing in Marina Bay and world renowned chefs have staked a claim in this area.
 CUT by Wolfgang Puck is an expensive steakhouse located in the Marina Bay Sands and worth a taste if you have the budget.

 Marina Mandarin - In a neighborhood of Singapore where luxury is abundant, even a budget hotel like Marina Mandarin will make you feel like you're staying somewhere luxurious.